PourroyJean/HPC_Playground/Binding_experimentations/experimentation.md

 This strongly suggests memory controller contention when multiple processes access memory simultaneously.
 The EPYC 7A53's internal architecture appears to route memory access from even-numbered cores through shared pathways that experience congestion under concurrent load.

+When we consider the cache hierarchy (two 32MB L3 caches per NUMA node), it's likely that cores from the same CCD share memory controllers, and the CCDs containing cores 1, 17, 33, and 49 (our even-numbered ranks) may have less efficient access to memory controllers under concurrent load.

 ### 2. Divergence Threshold

 The point at which concurrent and serial results begin to diverge significantly is around 128MB: